 Alameda is a very affordable neighborhood, with average rents hovering around €13.00 to €13.50 per square meter.
 Most homes are newly renovated and accommodate a growing community of students and young professionals.
 A 1-bedroom apartment typically costs around €450 per month.

 Due to the low rent, many students and young professionals choose Alameda.
 You're bound to make new friends with young internationals in this neighborhood.
-The main drawback is the chronic noise; the area is active until at least 2:00 AM most nights, making it unsuitable for anyone sensitive to sound.
+The main drawback is chronic noise: the area is active until at least 2:00 AM most nights, making it unsuitable for anyone sensitive to noise.

 Pros